DolbyLaboratories/audio-code-demo/README.md

 # Audio Code Demo

-A demonstration of how to use Python code to interact with audio
+A demonstration of how to use Python code to interact with audio.
+Aimed at beginners to audio and code, approximately high school level.
+T

-Demonstrations include:
+Demonstrations include how to:

-* How to generate a sine tone of a specific frequency
+* Generate a sine tone of a specific frequency
-* How to visualize and playback audio
+* Visualize and playback audio
-* How to generate a chirp or frequency sweep
+* Generate a chirp or frequency sweep
-* How to record audio using your computer's mic
+* Record audio using your computer's mic
-* How to load a wav file
+* Load a wav file
-* How to filter audio
+* Filter audio with low or high-pass filter

 ## Setup

 1. Install Python
 1. Get the code - 2 ways:
     * Install Git, then clone this repository

       ```bash
       git clone <repo-url>
       ```
      * Download and unzip the code
 1. Navigate to the code directory from command line
 1. Install required Python packages